MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/devenv-code-conversion.md

 When completed, there will be an al for for each object.

+## Task 6:  Copy CodeViewer add-in to the [!INCLUDE[server](../developer/includes/server.md)] version 15.0 installation

+Copy the **CodeViewer** folder from the **Add-ins** folder of the Business Central 140 RoleTailored client installation (C:\Program Files (x86)\Microsoft Dynamics 365 Business Central\140\RoleTailored Client\Add-ins) to the **Add-ins** folder of the Business Central 150 Server installation (C:\Program Files\Microsoft Dynamics 365 Business Central\150\Service\Add-ins).
+Replace the existing folder and files, if any.

+In version 15.0 CodeViewer is no longer used, but it is required because of references thar exist in the converted application.
+If you omit this step, you might get compilation errors.

-## 6. Create a new application database for development purposes
+## Task 7: Create a new application database for development purposes

 To build your base application, you will create a new application database on the Business Central 15.0 platform.
 This will only be used during development.

 1. Start the [!INCLUDE[adminshell](../developer/includes/adminshell.md)] as an administrator.
 2. Run the New-NAVApplicationDatabase cmdlet to create the database.
 For example: